haugene/docker-transmission-openvpn/docs/provider-specific.md

 ```

-After starting your conntainer, the `peer listening port` in transmission should be open after a minute or so.
+After starting your container, the `peer listening port` in Transmission should be open after a minute or so.

 If not you can jump in the container and run the script manually and see which error you get, or set the debug env variable: `- DEBUG=true` and look in the logging of your container for the output of the script `update-port.sh`